burhanv14/grivax.gen/README.md

 ---

 ## 📜 Vision & Future Enhancements
-Grivax.gen aims to revolutionize online learning by automating course and quiz creation.
+Grivax aims to revolutionize online learning by automating course and quiz creation.
 Future versions will include:
 - **AI-driven personalized recommendations**
 - **Gamification with rewards and leaderboards**
 - **Voice-assisted learning**